 - Students attending Millerville on an F visa will be eligible for registration once confirmation that the visa has been awarded has been received by IPS staff.

 Millersville University has partnered with TransferMate to provide seamless international payments through your online student account.

 - Students should pay their bill in full before arriving to Millersville.

-- Payment options can be found on the Office of Student Accounts website.
+- Additional payment options can be found on the Office of Student Accounts website

 - Let us know when you plan to check-in with IPS before the start of orientation by completing the Arrival Form.